To manage the procurement activities in a socially responsible and sustainable way the procurement strategy identifies 11 ways this could be applied.

 Sustainable Procurement Steering Group

 A Sustainable Procurement Steering Group of the Sustainability Strategy Group was created in April 2014 to oversee this important work; membership includes students, academics and procurement professionals.
 The main focus of this group is ethical procurement issues, including workers’ rights such as Modern Slavery in the supply chain, factory conditions and reforming supply chains and Social Values Act.
 See the terms of reference and membership details.
 The group members are invited to guest lecture to students and education is an important remit of the group.
-For example, they shared the following hard-hitting 10-minute short film on Modern Slavery.

 Procurement of electronic goods

 Another example is our procurement of electronic goods.
 Poor working conditions and labour rights abuses are commonplace in many parts of the developing the world, where the majority of ICT products are made.
 The University procures all its ICT equipment through a purchasing consortium which has signed up to Electronics Watch NWUPC Ltd. An independent organisation that aims to monitor working conditions in the global electronics industry to enable socially responsible public purchasing across Europe.
 Both Sustainability Strategy Group and Business School students received presentations from Electronics Watch.